 - Large estates that belong to groups and investors

-The left bank is comprised of three prestigious sub-regions: the Médoc, Graves, and Sauternes.
+The Left Bank is comprised of three prestigious sub-regions: the Médoc (north of Bordeaux), Graves, and Sauternes (south of the city).
 The soils of the Médoc and Graves are varied and essentially made up of gravelly earth.
 An oceanic climate nurtures the vines, bringing warm summers and mild winters.
 We also find a certain amount of clay, sand, and limestone here, with a few areas blending clay with chalk.

-The main grape varietal grown on the left bank is Cabernet Sauvignon, which brings tannins, strength, acidity, colour, and black fruit aromas to the wine.
+The main grape variety grown on the Left Bank is Cabernet Sauvignon, which brings tannins, strength, acidity, colour, and black fruit aromas to the wine.
 Merlot is also grown, a more delicate grape that confers a certain softness to the blend with its lovely aromatics and more gentle tannins.
-Cabernet franc and Petit Verdot can also be found on the left bank.
-In the Médoc and Graves sub-regions, Cabernet sauvignon is the main varietal by far, topped up by Merlot, then potentially including small doses of Petit Verdot and Cabernet franc.
-These wines are apt for aging, tannic and powerful, with a complexity to their aroma.
+Cabernet Franc and Petit Verdot can also be found on the Left Bank.
+In the Médoc and Graves sub-regions, Cabernet Sauvignon is the main varietal by far, topped up by Merlot, then potentially including small doses of Petit Verdot and Cabernet Franc.
+These wines are apt for ageing, tannic and powerful, with a complexity to their aromas.
 As they age, they become more refined, developing a more delicate character.
-The wines of the Médoc and Graves have excellent cellaring potential, ranging from 5 to 30 years depending on the cuvée and the vintage.
+The wines of Médoc and Graves have excellent cellaring potential, ranging from 5 to 30 years depending on the cuvée and the vintage.

-The left bank is home to a precious gem of the white wine world: the Sauternais.
-This is a vignoble with a personality of its own thanks to its proximity to the Ciron, a stream that creates a microclimate favourable to the growth of botrytis, a fungus that allows noble rot to develop on the grape and make sweet wine.
+The Left Bank is home to a precious gem of the white wine world: Sauternes.
+This is an area with a personality of its own thanks to its proximity to the Ciron, a stream that creates a microclimate favourable to the growth of botrytis, a fungus that allows noble rot to develop on the grape and make sweet wine.
 Only dessert wines fit into the Sauternes appellation criteria.
-Three varietals are grown here, Sémillon (the majority grape), Sauvignon blanc, and Muscadelle (often incorporated in minimal amounts).
+Three varietals are grown here, Sémillon (the main grape variety), Sauvignon Blanc, and Muscadelle (often incorporated in minimal amounts).
 Liquid gold in a bottle, these wines are aromatically complex, carrying notes of candied and dried fruit, honey, spices, and flowers, and they have incredible aging capacity; exceptional cuvées can be kept in the cellar for up to 100 years!
 Dry white wines are also produced in Graves and Pessac-Léognan, fruity cuvées to which the Sauvignon brings citrus notes and a fine acidity.
 These wines evolve to develop a slightly rounder texture on the palate.